 Oakland led 13-10 going into the third quarter before everything started to crumble.
 The deficiencies still found in the Raiders roster began to show.

-Bruce Irvin and Co. generated one sack and another quarterback hit.
+Bruce Irvin and Co. generated one sack and one quarterback hit.
 That's it.
 Jared Goff had all night to throw, and the only sack came from the quarterback drifting backward into Irvin after holding the ball too long.
 The rookie triumvirate of Maurice Hurst, P.J.
 Hall and Arden Key made little to no impact.
 The lack of a pass rush will likely haunt the Raiders throughout the season.

 Even so, Carr's disappointing performance is the most disheartening aspect of the loss.
 Raiders owner Mark Davis made Carr a $125 million quarterback in the 2017 offseason, and his play didn't come close to reaching his worth.